SAP/ui5-webcomponents/docs/5-development/5-slots.md

 ### Slots

-In this article, we will discuss slots in the context of UI5 web components and how to define your own.
+In this article, we will discuss slots in the context of UI5 Web Components.

-Components often need to render dynamic children in specific locations in their component tree, allowing a developer to supply child content when using the component, which will then place that child content in the proper location.
+Components often need to render children in specific locations in their shadow root, allowing applications to supply child content when using the component.

-Currently, there are two types of slots: `named` and `unnamed`.
+Currently, there are two types of slots: "named" and "unnamed".
 The difference between these types is that named slots have accessors as class members, while unnamed slots do not.

+## Unnamed slots

+Use unnamed slots when your component does not need to know if any children have been passed to a certain slot, or generally interact with its children from the said slot.

-To define an unnamed slot, you simply add a `<slot>` element inside your `.hbs` template.
+To define an unnamed slot, you simply add a `<slot>` element inside your `.hbs` template, for example:

 ```hbs
 <slot name="mySlot"></slot>